 - Built-in speakers: Yes

 Yamaha has paired the GrandTouch-S keyboard with two beautiful piano sounds: the CFX concert grand and Bösendorfer Imperial, with a maximum polyphony of 256 notes.
-There are 38 voices available, all decent, but those two pianos are the showstoppers.
+Additional sounds (38 total) include E. Pianos, bass, organ, and strings.

-Nothing is lost in translation; the Clavinova CLP-735 captures every nuance of your performance.
+Nothing is lost in translation; the Clavinova CLP-835 captures every nuance of your performance.

-Read my full Yamaha Clavinova CLP-735 review for more details, side-by-side competitor comparisons, and test results.
+Read my full Yamaha Clavinova CLP-835 review for more details, side-by-side competitor comparisons, and test results.

 What I like